dart-archive/www.dartlang.org/src/site/tools/pub/publishing.markdown

   tab on your package's page, so that developers can read it right from pub.dartlang.org.
-* **The pubspec**: Your package's `pubspec.yaml` file is used to fill out details about your package on the right-side of your package's page, like its description, authors, etc.
+* **The pubspec**: Your package's `pubspec.yaml` file is used to fill out details about your package on the right side of your package's page, like its description, authors, etc.

 ## Publishing is forever

 Keep in mind that publishing is forever.
 As soon as you publish your package, users will be able to depend on it.
 Once they start doing that, removing the package would break theirs.
-To avoid that, Pub strongly discourages deleting packages.
+To avoid that, pub strongly discourages deleting packages.
 You can always upload new versions of your package, but old ones will continue to be available for users that aren't ready to upgrade yet.